 Flexsave aims to remove those obstacles and help deliver on the original promise of the cloud, i.e. the ability to purchase computing resources whenever and wherever they’re needed.
 It does this by continuously analyzing your cloud environment and identifying any on-demand compute workloads that don’t have any discount mechanisms attached to them, then applying 1-year commitment rates.
 In doing so, it ensures that developers can spin up new workloads when needed without worrying about soaring costs, while also removing the exhausting and tedious requirements of forecasting and discount management.

 Using Flexsave to get the most out of the cloud

 In the 12 months since launching, there are now eight different Flexsave customers who have saved over $1 million in overall compute spend, representing a variety of cloud environments, industry verticals, and use cases.
-Of those top savers, the biggest beneficiary – a FinTech software provider – has saved nearly $3.8 million in compute spend on Google Cloud, with the next biggest saver coming in at just over $2.5 million across both GCP and AWS
+Of those top savers, the biggest beneficiary – a FinTech software provider – has saved nearly $3.8 million in compute spend, with the next biggest saver coming in at just over $2.5 million.